SkywardCoding/demo-repo/README.md

-# Demo Repo :)
+# git-demo-repo :)

-A simple demo repo for learning git and github.
+A simple demo-repo for learning git and github.